Primary Mesothelioma Treatments

 - Certain supplements can increase the risk of cancer or other illnesses, especially if a person takes too much.
 Some companies don’t follow the Food and Drug Administration (FDA) regulations, and make false claims or mislabel products.

 If complementary and alternative therapies sound like good options for you, have a detailed discussion with your doctor and consider their recommendations.
 A medical professional is typically able to make the best choices based on your treatment needs, mesothelioma stage, and overall health.
-Patients may use CAMs in conjunction with primary treatments, but never as a replacement.
+Patients may use CAMs in conjunction with primary treatments.